 Nancy transitioned to CHINS Administrator with the court in the summer of 2016 and serves as acting Great KIDS Coordinator during the interim.

 Jessica Gervais, Great KIDS make Great COMMUNITIES Assistant Coordinator,

 joined Great KIDS in January 2017.
 She earned her BSW from the University of Saint Francis, where she developed a passion for empowering youth and families.
 Jessica continues to stay connected to USF by serving on their Social Work Community Advisory Board.
-Prior to coming to Great KIDS, Jessica spent time as an intern working with CASA and Allen Superior Court, Family Relations Division, advocating for abused and neglected children in Allen County.
-She also previously assisted the YMCA Youth Service Bureau as an intern where she gained experience in providing support and resources to families and youth in crisis.
-Jessica continues to support youth and families in Allen County by serving on the YSB’s Board and fundraising committee.
+Jessica completed the “Essentials of Asset Building” Training of Trainers with Search Institute in 2017, and offers training on the 40 Developmental Assets to agencies and organizations throughout Allen County.
+Jessica devotes a majority of her time with Great KIDS to the Mental Health Training Series, which offers training and education on youth development strategies to the community.
+Prior to coming to Great KIDS, she spent time as an intern working with CASA and Allen Superior Court, Family Relations Division, advocating for abused and neglected children in Allen County.
+Jessica also previously assisted the YMCA Youth Service Bureau as an intern where she gained experience in providing support and resources to families and youth in crisis.
+Jessica continues to support youth and families in Allen County by serving on the YSB’s Advisory Board and fundraising committee.